HgAlexx/Buffet/README.md

 - Custom macro using lua scripting language, see [here](https://github.com/HgAlexx/Buffet/wiki) for more info.

-Currently support the following localization:
+Currently supporting the following localization:

 For retail:
 - English (enUS)